This article was originally published in December 2020 and has since been updated.

-Cambridge has a large biotech scene that is starting to rival that of its US namesake.
-Here are the top 15 biotech companies in Cambridge you should know about.
+Cambridge has a large biotech scene that is starting to rival that of its U.S. namesake.
+Here are 15 biotech companies in Cambridge you should know about.

 Cambridge is a small but vibrant city that is well known for its university and for being a center of excellence for life sciences and health-related research.
-The Wellcome Sanger Institute, where part of the human genome was sequenced, is on its outskirts, next to the European Bioinformatics Institute.
+The Wellcome Sanger Institute, where part of the human genome was sequenced, is located on the outskirts of the city, next to the European Bioinformatics Institute.
 There are also a number of world-class research institutes in the vicinity including Addenbrookes Hospital.

-While the city has historically had more of an academic research focus, in recent years it has become a major biotech and pharma hub.
+While the city has historically had more of an academic research focus, in recent years Cambridge has become a major biotech and pharma hub.
 Antibody development is one of the strengths of the city thanks to the legacy of Cambridge Antibody Technologies, which pioneered the technology of phage display and developed Humira, the world’s best-selling drug.
+After a reign of nine years, Humira was displaced to second place by the COVID-19 vaccine Comirnaty in 2021.
 Newer therapeutic areas are also represented, such as RNA silencing, cell and gene therapies, and the microbiome, as well as companies using artificial intelligence to improve drug discovery.

-Kymab is one of several Cambridge companies focusing on antibody therapies, such as F-Star Therapeutics or Crescendo Biologics.
+Kymab is one of several biotech companies in Cambridge focusing on antibody therapies.
 The company was spun out of the Wellcome Sanger Institute to rapidly develop bispecific antibodies using genetically engineered mice.

-Kymab has eight products in its pipeline targeting cancer, hemophilia, and several immune disorders.
-Its most advanced candidate is a treatment for atopic dermatitis that recently reported successful results from a phase II trial.
+Kymab is targeting a broad range of indications in four key therapeutic areas: immuno-oncology, hematology, and infectious and immune diseases.
+The company has four products in its pipeline targeting cancer, anemia of chronic inflammation, and several immune disorders.
+Its most advanced candidate is a treatment for atopic dermatitis and adults with moderate-to-severe asthma that is currently in phase 2 trials.

 Founded by Nobel prize winner and Cambridge professor Sir Greg Winter, Bicycle Therapeutics develops a new class of drugs called bicyclic peptides, which blend the ability of traditional antibodies to hunt normally undruggable proteins with the manufacturing ease of small molecule drugs.

-Mission Therapeutics is developing small molecule drugs to inhibit deubiquitylating enzymes, which regulate the degradation of proteins within the cells.
-These enzymes are involved in a wide range of conditions including mitochondrial diseases, kidney injury, pulmonary fibrosis, and Parkinson’s disease.
+Mission Therapeutics is developing small molecule drugs to inhibit deubiquitylating enzymes, which regulate the degradation of proteins within cells.
+These enzymes are involved in a wide range of conditions including mitochondrial diseases, kidney injury, pulmonary fibrosis and Parkinson’s disease.

-Another spin-off from the Wellcome Sanger Institute, Congenica uses genomic analysis to assist in the diagnosis of rare diseases.
-The company has partnerships with many UK hospitals for genomic diagnostics and works with UCB in Belgium in drug discovery programs.
+Another spin-off from the Wellcome Sanger Institute, Congenica is the U.K.’s fastest growing genomics company.
+The company has partnerships with many U.K. hospitals for genomic diagnostics and works with UCB in Belgium in drug discovery programs.

 Congenica has developed a clinical genome analysis platform called Sapientia that uses machine learning to produce diagnostic reports from genomic data collected in hospitals and other research institutions around the world.